Education and Lifestyle

 Members enjoy free, unlimited admission year-round, special discounts, exclusive members-only after-hours events and exhibition previews, and more.
 Family memberships are also reciprocal with the Fort Collins Museum of Discovery–one membership gets you admission to both.
 And Denver Museum of Nature & Science members receive free admission to more than 330 science centers and museums worldwide through the ASTC Passport Program.
 This is a great opportunity to visit other science and technology museums when traveling.

 The USA Today Collegiate Readership Program provides free daily newspapers to the campus community, thanks to a partnership between C2C and ASCSU.
-New this year, the Fort Collins Coloradoan will be added to selected locations, along with the existing USA Today, Denver Post, and NY Times offerings.
+We offer USA Today, Denver Post, and NY Times print editions Monday through Friday.
 Papers are available in many locations on main, South and Foothills campuses.

 Want to learn how to fix your bike?
 CSU employees can come in to The Spoke to learn how to maintain their own bikes or just get help with a repair.
 If you participate in learning, the labor is free (parts not included).
 It is our goal to work with the campus community, sharing knowledge, techniques and best practices on bicycle maintenance, safety, and repairs.
 We are located in the Pavilion in Laurel Village.
 Stop in to check us out!
 For hours call 970.491.BIKE (2453) or check our website.